Average Rent in Denver, CO

 Minimum to afford average rent

-30 percent rule -- using our average rent of $2,250/mo.
+Based on the 30 percent rule, using our tracked average rent of $2,287/mo.

 Comfortable income

-25 percent rule -- leaves more room for savings, transport, and groceries.
+Based on the 25 percent rule, leaving more room for savings, transport, and groceries.

-To afford the cheapest tracked apartment ($1,060/mo), you need to earn at least $42,000/year.
+To afford the cheapest tracked apartment ($964/mo), you need to earn at least $39,000/year.

-Cost of living in Denver CO
+Cost of living in Denver, CO

-Overall prices in Denver CO runs above the national average by about 6% (BEA Regional Price Parity index 105.8, where 100 equals the U.S. average).
-The breakdown below estimates monthly costs for a single adult, using national consumer-spending baselines from the Bureau of Labor Statistics scaled by Denver CO's regional price parities.
+Overall prices in Denver, CO runs above the national average by about 6% (BEA Regional Price Parity index 105.8, where 100 equals the U.S. average).
+The breakdown below estimates monthly costs for a single adult, using national consumer-spending baselines from the Bureau of Labor Statistics scaled by Denver, CO's regional price parities.

 | Category | Monthly estimate |